lingtalfi/Light_Mailer/doc/api/Ling/Light_Mailer/Service/LightMailerService/getTemplateContent.md

 Returns the raw template content(s) corresponding to the given template id.

-Template parts references, if any, are resolved in the html and plain version (i.e. not the subject).
+Template parts references, if any.

 The return is an array containing: